 An LLP is a special type of general partnership that you must register with the state.
 However, states differ in how they treat LLPs.
 Some states restrict the use of the LLP structure to professionals, such as lawyers and accountants.
 In states that restrict the use of LLPs, you and your partners must be licensed members of an approved profession before you can set up your business as an LLP.
 Other states, like New Jersey and Vermont, don't limit LLPs to professionals but restrict the amount of liability protection that the LLP provides its partners.

 All partners in an LLP enjoy limited liability from business obligations and wrongdoing by the other partners.
 This is particularly important for professionals so that one professional in the partnership is not held responsible for malpractice committed by another partner.
 Creditors are limited to the assets of the business and cannot pursue the personal assets of the partners.
 Partners remain liable for debts and obligations resulting from their own negligence, malpractice, or misconduct.

 All Partners Help Manage the Business

-In limited partnerships, partners with limited liability cannot help manage the business.
-To keep their liability shields, their involvement with the business must be as passive investors.
-The LLP business structure, by comparison, gives all partners limited liability while allowing them all to manage the business in the same way as if the LLP were a general partnership.
+In a limited partnership, partners with limited liability cannot help manage the business.
+To keep their liability shields, their involvement with the business must be as a passive investor.
+The LLP business structure, by comparison, gives all partners limited liability while allowing them all to manage the business in the same way as if they were general partners in a partnership.